15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 Sky does not have limits.

-It has the most extraordinary objects but by many miles from us.
+It has the most extraordinary objects but is many miles from us.

 How could you discover them when you can’t go near them?